VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Catalog/objects/Facets/FilterFacet.md

 # FilterFacet ==~object~==

-The `FilterFacet` represents a facet for filtering products based on specific attributes or properties.
+This type represents a facet for filtering products based on specific attributes or properties.

 ## Fields